Karen Gaillard: Iron Dames (2024–present)

 2024 was a landmark season for Gaillard, as she joined the Iron Dames for her GT3 debut in the Le Mans Cup, sharing a Lamborghini Huracán GT3 Evo 2 alongside Célia Martin.
 Racing on an equal footing against several Gold-rated drivers, Gaillard showcased pace, scored regular points and achieved a maiden podium at Paul Ricard, on her way to sixth in the standings.
 Alongside her Le Mans Cup campaign, Gaillard returned to the NP02 class of the European Endurance Prototype Cup, scoring a best finish of fourth at the season-ending Paul Ricard round.

 In late 2024, Gaillard won the Porsche Carrera Cup France shootout, becoming the first woman to win the selection and earning her a drive in the 2025 Porsche Carrera Cup France season with Schumacher CLRT.
 In preparation for her rookie season, Gaillard competed in select rounds of the Porsche Sprint Challenge Southern Europe.
+In her maiden season in Carrera Cup France, Gaillard scored points in all but one race and took a best result of seventh in race two at Valencia to end the year 17th in points.

-In 2025, Gaillard also made her debut with the main Iron Dames quartet in the IMSA SportsCar Championship, racing a 992-spec Porsche 911 GT3 R in that year's 24 Hours of Daytona.
+During 2025, Gaillard also made her debut with the main Iron Dames quartet in the IMSA SportsCar Championship, racing a 992-spec Porsche 911 GT3 R in that year's 24 Hours of Daytona.
 Despite falling three laps down due to a long pit stop under green, Gaillard played a role in the team's charge to an eighth place finish in GTD.
+In July that year, she drove a custom-designed Porsche 911 GT3 RS by singer Dua Lipa during the Goodwood Festival of Speed.

+The following year, Gaillard joined Ombra Racing to race in the Porsche Carrera Cup Italy.